OshTV: History

 Initially, the channel rented airtime to broadcast its programs using the frequency of the First State Channel of Kyrgyzstan during its daily technical breaks (from 9 am to 6 pm).
-After collapse of Soviet Union and the adoption of the Law on Mass Media of Kyrgyzstan in 1992, Osh TV registered with the Ministry of Justice as a mass media company under registry # 055 from April 7, 1993.
-In January 1995, Osh TV started broadcasting on its own 5m VHF channel with frequency resolution from the State Inspectorate of Communication (from 1997- the State Agency of Communication) and reached 20 hours per day broadcasting.
+After the collapse of Soviet Union and the adoption of the Law on Mass Media of Kyrgyzstan in 1992, Osh TV registered with the Ministry of Justice as a mass media company under registry #055 from April 7, 1993.
+In January 1995, Osh TV started broadcasting on its own 5m VHF channel with frequency resolution from the State Inspectorate of Communication (from 1997, the State Agency of Communication) and broadcast for 20 hours a day.
 From January 1995 to March 2004 Osh TV broadcast on 5m VHF channel and later changed to 23 UHF channel.
 The programs were made in Kyrgyz, Uzbek and Russian languages.

 On August 22, 1998, with changes in the legislation, the channel was restructured as OshTV Television and Radio Broadcasting Company LLC (founder- Khaliljan Khudaiberdiev).
 On July 25, 2001 it was re-registered as a mass media outlet with the Ministry of Justice under #562.

-From 1991 to 2010 the staff of OshTV grew from 3 to 50 people (including volunteers).
+From 1991 to 2010, the staff of OshTV grew from 3 to 50 people (including volunteers).
 OshTV became the most popular channel in the south of Kyrgyzstan.
-From 2004 to 2009 it was ranked by a wide margin as "The Best Local TV" among other 5 broadcasting companies in Osh according to media research conducted by Marketing-Info Company every year for the “Choice of Southern Capital” campaign.
-Every year on May 5 Osh TV celebrated its birthday with thirty thousand residents and guests of Osh city.
+From 2004 to 2009 it was ranked by a wide margin as "The Best Local TV" among other 5 broadcasting companies in Osh according to media research conducted by Marketing-Info Company every year for the "Choice of Southern Capital" campaign.
+Every year on May 5, OshTV celebrated its anniversary with thirty thousand local residents and guests.

-The New York Times in its issue from March 30, 2005 published an article by Craig S. Smith that noted the role of Osh TV in the coverage of democratic processes in Kyrgyzstan.
+The New York Times, in its issue from March 30, 2005, published an article that noted the role of Osh TV in the coverage of democratic processes in Kyrgyzstan.

 Lawsuits

 The first lawsuit started in 1991, after the State TV and Radio Committee of Osh province of Kyrgyzstan refused to register the company.
 In March of that year, the court ruled in favor of OshTV and the company was registered.

-On March 16, 1999 the public authority the State Communication Agency of Kyrgyz Republic ordered the transfer of OshTV’s broadcasting frequency from 5 VHF to 23 UHF without any compensation or warning which carried a burden on the management to supply the necessary equipment.
+On March 16, 1999 the public authority the State Communication Agency of Kyrgyz Republic ordered the transfer of OshTV's broadcasting frequency from 5 VHF to 23 UHF without any compensation or warning which carried a burden on the management to supply the necessary equipment.
 The company filed lawsuits that led to four arbitration court hearings in Bishkek (November 18, 2000, February 1, 2001, June 12, 2001 September 13, 2001).
-OshTV’s claim was satisfied and the company was allowed to use the VHF frequency for some time.
+OshTV's claim was satisfied and the company was allowed to use the VHF frequency for some time.

 However, in March 2004 the company was forced to leave the VHF frequency and since then has been broadcasting on the frequency 23 UHF.